Calvert County Marine Museum Oral History Project

 Principal Investigator:

 • These are audio recorded interviews with residents of Calvert, Charles, and St. Mary’s Counties, Maryland who were connected to the seafood houses of Southern Maryland.
-Michel and Carrie Kline did this work in 2005 as part of the “Seafood Houses of Southern Maryland Documentation Project” of the Calvert County Marine Museum.
+Micheal and Carrie Kline did this work in 2005 as part of the “Seafood Houses of Southern Maryland Documentation Project” of the Calvert County Marine Museum.

 To browse this collection and others, please visit the Berea College Special Collections & Archives: https://bereaarchives.libraryhost.com/

-Interviewee Collection Sort descending Description Interviewer Date of Interview Location of Interview Affiliation
+Interviewee Sort descending Collection Description Interviewer Date of Interview Location of Interview Affiliation

 Adrian Coulby Calvert County Marine Museum Oral History Project